wxvedev/fivem.net/README.md

 For some reason the captures came out low quality, meaning buttons, for example will look weird.

 Run on local to see properly or [visit the page](https://fivem-web-redesign.vercel.app).

+## NOTE:

+The code inside this repo is far from perfect, I just worried about the design aspect.

+Will end up going through it within the next couple of days and organize it.